pgrzego/pgrzeg.github.io/_posts/2016-06-02-my-toolbox-git-commands.md

 <!--more-->

 ### The workflow
 Firstly [there is a workflow](https://www.atlassian.com/git/tutorials/comparing-workflows).
 It describes the process of how to use Git: when to create branches, what is stored where, etc. I usually prefer [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
-I advice any beginner to read through this description and choose a workflow which suits your needs.
+I advise any beginner to read through this description and choose a workflow which suits your needs.

 The one I use has the following advantages: